 This document is relevant to the Together Financial Services Limited Group and all of its subsidiary companies, including the Together Personal Finance (TPF) division, which is regulated by the Financial Conduct Authority (FCA).
 The TPF division is responsible for all FCA regulated activities across the Group and has specific governance arrangements in place.
 The TPF Board committee structure operates independently from the Group and provides oversight of regulatory compliance and conduct, including the oversight of compliance with the Senior Managers & Certification Regime (SM&CR).
 The TPF Board is comprised of three independent Non-Executive Directors, one shareholder nominated Non-Executive Director and two Executive Directors.
-The Board discharges some of its responsibilities directly and delegates other matters to its committee is referred to as the DAC and as noted in Section 5.2.2 below, the HoIA has an independent reporting line to the Chair of the DAC.
+The Board discharges some of its responsibilities directly and delegates other matters to its committees, including the TPF Audit Committee which has oversight of Internal Audit.
+For the purposes of this Charter, the TPF Audit Committee is referred to as the DAC and as noted in Section 5.2.2 below, the HoIA has an independent reporting line to the Chair of the DAC.
 The contents of the Charter apply to TPF and specifically to those references made to the DAC within this document.